Dokyyy/IPDALight/FairnessComparison.md

 ``python train.py``

 ### Results
 After the code is executed, we can get a result file named *Max Waiting Time-dataset-FAIR-IPDALight.csv*, which records the maximum vehicle waiting time of each episode.
-Then we take the average of the maximum waiting time after the algorithm is stable as the result in the table below.
+Then we take the average of the maximum waiting time after the algorithm converges as the result in the table below.

 ![image](https://user-images.githubusercontent.com/29703034/130352309-350e100e-10a3-436e-8083-7f9c8176e10e.png)